Content Experience Hub (“CXH”)

 Introduction and Scope

 Syndigo LLC (“Syndigo,” “we,” “us,” “our”) takes the protection of personally identifiable information (“Personal Data”) very seriously.
 This Privacy Notice (the “Notice”) addresses individuals whose Personal Data we may receive in our web-based software application, Content Experience Hub (“CXH”).
-In particular, we may receive Personal Data of customer-appointed key contacts associated with products that are syndicated with CXH.
+In particular, we may receive Personal Data of customer-appointed key contacts associated with products that are syndicated with CXH, as well as web analytics data relating to website visitors of our customers using Syndigo’s Enhanced Content application.

 In operating CXH, we act only as a storage and service provider.
-Our access to the Personal Data within CXH is limited to that strictly needed for customer support and account administration matters to supply the services our customers have asked for, or as required by law.
+Our access to the Personal Data within CXH is limited to that strictly needed for account administration matters to supply the services our customers have asked for, or as required by law.

 Please read this Notice to learn more about how we collect, use, and otherwise process your Personal Data within CXH.
-This Notice also explains your rights under the General Data Protection Regulation (“GDPR”), the California Consumer Privacy Act of 2018 (“CCPA”), and other applicable privacy laws (“Applicable Laws”).
+This Notice also explains your rights under the General Data Protection Regulation (“GDPR”), the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020 (“CCPA”), and other applicable privacy laws (“Applicable Laws”).

 This Notice does not apply to Personal Data we collect by other means, such as Personal Data that we receive directly through Syndigo’s own publicly accessible website (www.syndigo.com), as part of our sales and marketing efforts, and the Personal Data of our employees.